jen-cui/scholarsearch/README.md

 ## Discussion

 ### Comparison with Existing Approaches
-This model tends to understand semantic meaning more accuratly than PubMed's search engine.
+This model tends to understand semantic meaning more than PubMed's advanced search engine.

 **Example prompt**: "What are what are the effects of e-cigarettes on sleep quality?"

 **PubMed's Advanced Search ranking**:
-1. "2019 ACC/AHA Guideline on the Primary Prevention of Cardiovascular Disease: Executive Summary: A Report of the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines."
+1. *"2019 ACC/AHA Guideline on the Primary Prevention of Cardiovascular Disease: Executive Summary: A Report of the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines."*

-2. "Contemporary Concise Review 2024: Chronic Obstructive Pulmonary Disease."
+2. *"Contemporary Concise Review 2024: Chronic Obstructive Pulmonary Disease."*

-3. "On the potential harmful effects of E-Cigarettes (EC) on the developing brain: The relationship between vaping-induced oxidative stress and adolescent/young adults social maladjustment."
+3. *"On the potential harmful effects of E-Cigarettes (EC) on the developing brain: The relationship between vaping-induced oxidative stress and adolescent/young adults social maladjustment."*

-4. "Deleterious Association of Inhalant Use on Sleep Quality during the COVID-19 Pandemic."
+4. *"Deleterious Association of Inhalant Use on Sleep Quality during the COVID-19 Pandemic."*

-5. "Comparative effects of e-cigarette and conventional cigarette smoke on in vitro bronchial epithelial cell responses."
+5. *"Comparative effects of e-cigarette and conventional cigarette smoke on in vitro bronchial epithelial cell responses."*

-6. "The Effect of Cigarette Use and Dual-Use on Depression and Sleep Quality."
+6. *"The Effect of Cigarette Use and Dual-Use on Depression and Sleep Quality."*

 **Model's ranking**:

-1. "The Lifestyle of Saudi Medical Students."
+1. *"The Lifestyle of Saudi Medical Students."*
-   (*Does not seem related at first glance, but the abstract reveals that the paper reports e-cigarette usage and sleep data.
+   (Does not seem related at first glance, but the abstract reveals that the paper reports e-cigarette usage and sleep data.
 PubMed ranks this paper as #9.)

-2. "Bidirectional Relationships Between Sleep Quality and Nicotine Vaping: Studying Young Adult e-cigarette Users in Real Time and Real Life."
+2. *"Bidirectional Relationships Between Sleep Quality and Nicotine Vaping: Studying Young Adult e-cigarette Users in Real Time and Real Life."*

-3. "Main and Interactive Effects of Nicotine Product Type on Sleep Health Among Dual Combustible and E-Cigarette Users."
+3. *"Main and Interactive Effects of Nicotine Product Type on Sleep Health Among Dual Combustible and E-Cigarette Users."*

-4. "Sleep disturbances among young adult dual users of cigarettes and e-cigarettes: Analysis of the 2020 National Health Interview Survey."
+4. *"Sleep disturbances among young adult dual users of cigarettes and e-cigarettes: Analysis of the 2020 National Health Interview Survey."*

-5. "Deleterious Association of Inhalant Use on Sleep Quality during the COVID-19 Pandemic."
+5. *"Deleterious Association of Inhalant Use on Sleep Quality during the COVID-19 Pandemic."*

-6. "Dual use of e-cigarettes with conventional tobacco is associated with increased sleep latency in cross-sectional Study."
+6. *"Dual use of e-cigarettes with conventional tobacco is associated with increased sleep latency in cross-sectional Study."*

+PubMed's top 3 results don't seem to be relevant, while the model's top 6 papers seem to be all relevant.

 ### Future Directions